Zachhaaa/zachpuglia-portfolio/content/first-2024.md

 We competed at 3 competitions in California and made the playoffs in all 3.

-Our design won best design at our third competition.
+Our robot won the best design award at our third competition.

 {{< imgtextend src="first-2024/pickingup.webp" convert=true >}}